 What to Look for in Effective LGBT Addiction Treatment

 If asked, every facility will tell you that they are “non-discriminatory”, but to find a treatment program that has specialized offerings for LGBT clients can be challenging.
 Luckily, there are some questions that you can ask to help narrow the search and give you a better idea as to whether or not a particular program offers the types of services that you need –

 - What percentage of your clients are LGBT?– Although privacy laws prevent the release of information on any specific client, you should still be able to get information about the demographics of those attending.

 - Do you offer LGBT-only therapy groups? –Every program already has specific groups–men’s, women’s, and youth groups are all common.
 It is entirely reasonable to ask if there are LGBT groups.

 - What classes related to LGBT-specific issues are offered? – Most drug rehab programs also teach life skills, such as parenting, effective communication, conflict resolution, etc. Again, it is entirely reasonable to ask if they also address LGBT issues such as “coming out to your family”, “how to deal with unnecessary shame”, etc.

 - What Special Training or accreditation do your counselors have in order to offer LGBT drug addiction treatment?– Do they follow the guidelines of the Association of Lesbian, Gay, Bisexual, Transgender Addiction Professionals, and Their Allies?

 In the end, effective LGBT drug rehab is all about trust and comfort – can you trust the facility and the professionals it employees to welcome you and treat you as an individual?
 Do they have the understanding and empathy to create a treatment plan that addresses your unique needs as a member of the LGBT community?

-If you fell that comfortable that they DO, then you can start your journey of your recovery right away.
+If you feel comfortable that they DO, then you can start the journey of your recovery right away.